JakobRobnik/MicroCanonicalHMC/README.md

 Curently the files are:

-- ESH.py: implementation of the algorithm from https://arxiv.org/pdf/2111.02434.pdf.
+- ESH.py: implementation of the [ESH algorithm](https://arxiv.org/pdf/2111.02434.pdf)
-- HMC.py: application of the NUTS from numpyro to our examples
+- HMC.py: applying NUTS to our examples
 - bias.py: computes ESS by monitoring the bias
 - check_distribution and check_integrator: kind of obsolete, were used to study the properties of the integrator and sampler
 - parallel.py: convenience functions for parallel computing with mpi4py